 In local and area Quaker meetings, the area meeting trustees are responsible for safeguarding.
 Each area meeting has its own safeguarding policy and a safeguarding co-ordinator.
 This person is the main point of contact for concerns about safeguarding.
 They also encourage good practice at local and area meetings.

-Britain Yearly Meeting's safeguarding policy covers its centrally managed work, including its events.
+Britain Yearly Meeting's safeguarding policy (PDF) covers its centrally-managed work, including its events.

 Quakers are supported by Thirtyone:eight the specialist safeguarding organisation (previously known as CCPAS).